 If I’m craving some meat I sometimes like to try my Brussels Sprouts with bacon, a combination that didn’t make much sense to me until I tasted the two together: amazing!!
 I’ve never looked back.

 Eating Brussels Sprouts with balsamic Vinegar is something I really recommend.
 The color comes out to be a beautiful, darker brown and more importantly they taste even better.
-The sweetness of the balsamic vinegar taste compliments the Brussels sproutsstrong taste.
-If a family member says they don’t like this veggie, try adding balsamic vinegar next time and see what they say.
-It also makes them a little bit softer which many people prefer.
+The sweetness of the balsamic vinegar taste compliments the Brussels sprout's strong taste.

 Brussels Sprouts Health Benefits

 Before getting into the recipe I’d like to take a quick moment to go over some of the health benefits of Brussels sprouts.
 They are in the cruciferous vegetable family but don’t get nearly the amount of press as kale.
 It’s too bad, as Brussels sprouts help lower the risk of cancer in a big way.

 Eating cruciferous vegetables could add years to your life, but we aren’t always in the mood for a leafy vegetable salad.
-Brusselssprouts shape, texture and taste are so different, it really mixes things up.
+Brussels sprout's shape, texture, and taste are so different, it really mixes things up.
 The best way to keep up your vegetable intake is to make your taste buds satisfied by eating a nice variety of veggies with new, tasty ways to prepare them.

 Roasted Brussels Sprouts versus Pan Fried Brussels Sprouts

-Roasting vegetables in the oven is a healthy way to go, so if you enjoy the taste of oven roasted Brussels sprouts I’d recommend to continue doing that.
-Most important is that you continue to eat as many vegetables as you can, so frying veggies, baking veggies or steaming veggies are all great choices in my book!
+Roasting vegetables in the oven is a healthy way to go, so if you enjoy the taste of oven-roasted Brussels sprouts I’d recommend continuing doing that.
+Most important is that you continue to eat as many vegetables as you can, so frying veggies, baking veggies or steamed veggies are all great choices in my book!

-- 1 - 2 slices of bacon chopped
+- 1 - 2 slices of bacon, (chopped)

 - 1 tablespoon of extra virgin olive oil

-- 2 cloves of garlic peeled and minced
+- 2 cloves of garlic, (peeled and minced)

-- 2 teaspoons onion powder
+- 2 teaspoon onion powder

-- Pinch of red pepper flakes
+- a pinch of red pepper flakes

 - 1 tablespoon of balsamic vinegar